coderbaba0/firstserverpod_app/README.md

 # firstserverpod_app

-check for firs server creation with serverpod and flutter app and testing server data in postman API with server
+check for first server creating with serverpod and flutter app and testing server data in postman API with server

 for more gon https://flutterfever.com